Electric-Coin-Company/zcash-android-wallet-sdk/docs/ci.md

 Note: For documentation on the Gradle properties for Maven deployment, see [Gradle Maven Publish Plugin](https://github.com/vanniktech/gradle-maven-publish-plugin).

 Note: Snapshot builds are configured with a Gradle property `IS_SNAPSHOT`.
 The workflow automatically sets this property to true for snapshot deployments.
-This will suffix the version with `-snapshot` and will upload to the snapshot repository.
+This will suffix the version with `-SNAPSHOT` and will upload to the snapshot repository.

 ### Release deployment
 * `MAVEN_CENTRAL_USERNAME` — Username for Maven Central, which maps to the Gradle property `mavenCentralUsername`.